Zava-Labs-ViralShah6438/TechWorkshop-L300-GitHub-Copilot-and-platform/CONFIGURATION.md

 ## Security Best Practices

 ✅ **DO:**
+- Use Managed Identity for Azure resource authentication
 - Use User Secrets for local development
-- Use Azure Key Vault or environment variables for production
 - Keep `appsettings.json` free of sensitive data
 - Add sensitive files to `.gitignore`
+- Grant least-privilege RBAC roles to managed identities

 ❌ **DON'T:**
+- Use API keys when managed identity is available
-- Commit API keys or secrets to source control
+- Commit secrets to source control
 - Share `appsettings.Development.json` if it contains secrets
 - Hardcode credentials in code files
+- Grant excessive permissions to service principals

+## How Managed Identity Works

+1. **Azure App Service** has a system-assigned managed identity enabled
+2. The identity is granted **"Cognitive Services User"** role on the Foundry resource
+3. At runtime, `DefaultAzureCredential` automatically obtains a token from the managed identity
+4. No API keys are stored or transmitted
+5. Tokens are short-lived and automatically rotated by Azure